ryanwilsond/belte/docs/Belte.md

 With data tracking and collection defined, all that is left is the Optimization Routine itself.
 (Any number of Optimization Routines may be defined for any symbol or combination of symbols.)
 In the example, the routine checks if the tracked `ProbabilityOfMidInsert` is greater than thirty percent or if the `AverageElementSize` is greater than four kilobytes.
-If so, the RunTime is instructed to change the type of `_collection` to a linked list to accommodate the use case, if it is not already a linked list.
+If so, the Engine is instructed to change the type of `_collection` to a linked list to accommodate the use case, if it is not already a linked list.

 The second condition checks if the `ProbabilityOfMidInsert` is less then twenty percent or if the `AverageElementSize` is less than one kilobyte.
-If so, the RunTime is instructed to change the type of `_collection` to a dynamic array, if not one already.
+If so, the Engine is instructed to change the type of `_collection` to a dynamic array, if not one already.

 Notice that there are cases where both checks fall through.
 This is intentional, and in this case that would signify a case where the predicted boost in performance is not substantial enough to warrant changing the type of `_collection` during runtime, because changing the type of a field can be an expensive operation.

+#### Takeaway

+The first List definition represents an initial implementation where the logic is set in place.
+The second definition represents a revisit to the code to increase performance without changing the external behavior of the type at all.
+This system allows for users of the List type to not need to know of any optimizations taking place, separating the logical from the physical.

 ## 5 Types